Adelaide Festival: History

+In March 2022 it was announced that Ruth Mackenzie CBE would be taking over from 2023, although Armfield and Healy had already confirmed or organised most of the major events for the festival.
+In August 2024 it was announced that Mackenzie had been appointed Program Director, Arts, Culture and Creative Industries Policy within the Department of the Premier and Cabinet, and that former Brett Sheehy AO would take over the role as AD until a new one is appointed for the 2026 festival.
+In March 2025 Matthew Lutton was announced as the new festival director for a three-year term.
+Lutton was previously artistic director and co-CEO of the Malthouse Theatre in Melbourne for nine years.

+In June 2025, it was announced that Julian Hobba was leaving the co-CEO role at the State Theatre Company of South Australia to become executive director of the Adelaide Festival from September, replacing Kath Mainland in the role.

-Governance
+Governance and funding

 In 1998 the Adelaide Festival Corporation was established as a statutory corporation by the Adelaide Festival Corporation Act 1998 (AFC Act), reporting to the Minister for the Arts.
 From about 1996 Arts SA (later Arts South Australia) had responsibility for this and several other statutory bodies such as the South Australian Museum and the Art Gallery of South Australia, until late 2018, when the functions were transferred to direct oversight by the Department of the Premier and Cabinet, Arts and Culture section.
 There is a governing board which reports to the minister.
 As of March 2022 the chair was Judy Potter.

 Artistic directors are appointed on fixed contracts for one or more years.
-Former chief executive Elaine Chia departed in November 2021, with Kath M. Mainland being appointed from April 2022.
 There is a separate director of Writers' Week.